 15) ACCEPTANCE OF PRODUCTS.
-Customer may inspect the equipment serviced hereunder at Rollmeister's plant at any time prior to shipment, at reasonable times and upon reasonable notice.
-In any event, Customer shall be deemed to have irrevocably accepted the services and the serviced equipment as conforming to the contract if Customer has not given to Rollmeister a written notice of rejection, describing the basis for rejection, within fifteen (15) days after delivery (time being of the essence).
+Customer may inspect the Goods or the equipment serviced hereunder at Rollmeister's plant at any time prior to shipment, at reasonable times and upon reasonable notice.
+In any event, Customer shall be deemed to have irrevocably accepted the Goods or the Services and the serviced equipment as conforming to the contract if Customer has not given to Rollmeister a written notice of rejection, describing the basis for rejection, within fifteen (15) days after delivery (time being of the essence).
 Claims for shortages or incorrect packing lists shall be made in writing within fifteen (15) days after receipt of the shipment by Customer (time being of the essence), and failure to give Rollmeister written notice within that period of time shall be an unqualified acceptance of the shipment and a waiver of all claims for shortages and/or incorrect packing lists.

 16) CHOICE OF LAW; JURISDICTION.
 This contract, and any claim arising under it, or related to the transaction evidenced by it, shall be construed and determined under the laws of Wisconsin, without regard to the conflict of laws provisions thereof.
 Further, venue for all proceedings that arise out of or are in any manner connected with this contract shall be Outagamie County, Wisconsin and Customer hereby submits to the jurisdiction of the courts of the state of Wisconsin.

-17) ENTIRE AGREEMENT.
-This is the entire agreement of the parties.
-No modification, addition, or amendment shall be binding unless in writing and signed by both parties.

-18) FACSIMILE SIGNATURE.
-Any signed document (including, but not limited to, the Purchase Agreement) transmitted by facsimile shall be considered an original document and shall have the binding and legal effect of an original document.
-The signature of Customer or Rollmeister on a document (including, but not limited to, the Purchase Agreement) transmitted by facsimile shall be considered an original signature.
+17) FACSIMILE SIGNATURE.
+Any signed document (including, but not limited to, the Purchase Agreement) transmitted by email, fax, or any other electronic means shall be considered an original document and shall have the binding and legal effect of an original document.
+The signature of Customer or Rollmeister on a document (including, but not limited to, the Purchase Agreement) transmitted by email, fax or other electronic means shall be considered an original signature.

-19) REPRESENTATIONS BY CUSTOMER.
+18) REPRESENTATIONS BY CUSTOMER.
 Customer warrants and represents to Rollmeister (a) that Customer is duly organized and validly existing; (b) that Customer has full right, power and authority to execute, deliver and perform the Purchase Agreement; (c) that the individual(s) executing and delivering the Purchase Agreement on behalf of Customer has or have been duly authorized to do so by all necessary or appropriate action duly taken by Customer; (d) that the Purchase Agreement, when executed and delivered by Customer, shall constitute Customer’s legal and binding obligation, enforceable against Customer in accordance with its terms; and (e) that neither the execution nor the delivery nor the performance of the Purchase Agreement by Customer shall violate or conflict with Customer’s charter documents, if any, or any statute, law, rule, regulation, code or ordinance, or any judgment, order or decree, or any contract, agreement or restriction, to which Customer is bound, subject or a party.